n8willis/opentype-shaping-documents/opentype-shaping-khmer.md

 the base consonant include test to recognize these sequences.

-As with other Brahmi-derived and Indic scripts, the consonant "Ro" receives special treatment.
+As with other Brahmi-derived and Indic scripts, the consonant <samp>"Ro"</samp> receives special treatment.

-  - A post-base "Ro" must be reordered to a visually pre-base position.
+  - A post-base <samp>"Ro"</samp> must be reordered to a visually pre-base position.
 This move is performed during the initial reordering stage.
-  - "Robat", the above-base variant of "Ro", is encoded as a combining mark rather than as a full consonant.
-"Robat" does not, however, require reordering by the shaping engine.
+  - <samp>"Robat"</samp>, the above-base variant of <samp>"Ro"</samp>, is encoded as a combining mark rather than as a full consonant. <samp>"Robat"</samp> does not, however, require reordering by the shaping engine.

 In addition to valid syllables, standalone sequences may occur, such